tomasdevelopment/Automation-Flows-with-Python-/SQL + Python/hogwarts_db_comparison/readme.md

 ## Features

 - Simple performance comparison between SQLAlchemy and psycopg2
-- It was tested on an Azure flexible server on around 30.000 rows of structured data.
+- It was tested on an Azure Postgre flexible server on around 1# vCores, 16# GiB memory, 3200 max iops) 30.000 rows of structured data.
 - Real-world testing with large datasets
 - Azure Function implementation
 - Clean, modular code structure